PHX2600/The-Archive/forum/General Discussion/1565 - The introductions thread.md

 Posted by **chespirito** on Tue May 29th, 2012 10:49:48 PM

-Hi, I'm *Chesy (&quot;CHEH-zee&quot;), and I generally prefer to do a lot more listening and asking questions than talking.
+Hi, I'm *Chesy ("CHEH-zee"), and I generally prefer to do a lot more listening and asking questions than talking.
 This is possibly because I understand programming and websites, but haven't done more than dabbled in that stuff.
 I can get around on most popular OSes, but I wish I was as proficient in Linux as I am in Windows (XP).
 Windows 8 (by repelling) and Android (by attracting) may motivate/nudge me out of my comfort zone.

 My favorite computer game is still Minesweeper.

 My netbook used to dual-boot WinXP and Linux, now it dual-boots WinXP and Mac.
 Hopefully I'll get it to triple-boot soon.
 Or quad-boot (w/FreeDOS, or something else).
 Why?
 Just because, to see if it can be done.

-*but Kilo calls me &quot;Teach&quot;
+*but Kilo calls me "Teach"

 --------------------------------------------------------------------------------